aagneyiyer/aagneyiyer.github.io/_posts/2024-08-24-accenture-intern.md

 ## Context

 Being a consulting firm, Accenture assigns each intern to a client project.
+Here's what my client engagement was all about.

-My project was an automated welfare solution for a major state in the US.
-My team specifically manages reports, which are dashboards about financials, demographics, foster care, healthcare, etc. We have a large code repository that ingests this data from Oracle into S3 buckets, curates it for specific reports, and runs periodic jobs to keep curating in regular intervals.
+Sike, I signed a million NDAs pledging my sincerest integrity to data privacy or something.
+But since you're curious, my client is a US-based automated eligibility system.
+I was on a team that ingests and curates reports from Oracle and S3 buckets, and runs periodic jobs to keep curating in regular intervals.

 ## Outcome